 Culture starts at the leadership level – when you communicate that breaks and a clear distinction between working/relaxing hours are important and senior leaders demonstrate their commitment to this, everyone understands that healthy working practices are important, even in unusual circumstances.

-Making your policy and HR documentation – such as the company handbook – readily available and reminding staff to read these can help set the expectation that regular working hours and breaks are still encouraged, even when staff are working from home instead of in the office.
+Making your policy and HR documents – such as the company handbook – readily available and reminding staff to read these can help set the expectation that regular working hours and breaks are still encouraged, even when staff are working from home instead of in the office.

 Manage documentation and provide staff with the HR information they need with a cloud-based document management system